 When Marital Misconduct Can Impact Alimony

-Marital fault normally has little to no impact on divorce.
-Since the introduction of no-fault divorces, the court has generally avoided taking marital fault into consideration when hearing cases.
-In certain limited circumstances, however, extreme marital fault, such as one party’s substantial dissipation of assets or one party infecting the other with a sexually transmitted illness, might impact a Court’s determination of spousal support.
+In certain limited circumstances, however, extreme marital fault—such as one party’s substantial dissipation of assets or one party infecting the other with a sexually transmitted illness—might impact a Court’s determination of spousal support.

-Speak with a Knowledgeable Morris County Alimony Attorney
+Speak with Knowledgeable Morris County Alimony Attorneys

 Contact Us Today